Experience Marlborough’s Natural Attractions

 9. The Bays and Inlets of the Marlborough Sounds

-With 1,500km of coastline, the Marlborough Sounds have many secluded bays and hidden inlets to discover.
+With 1,500km (932 miles) of coastline, the Marlborough Sounds have many secluded bays and hidden inlets to discover.
 Boat trips from Picton and Havelock are a good way to see them from the water, whereas staying in one of the affordable resorts allows you to embrace them.
 Resorts like Lochmara, Anakiwa Lodge and Punga Cove Resort all have kayaks, places to relax, walks and more!

 Location: Marlborough Sounds